• Skip to primary navigation

 If you want to gift a homemade treat, try my DIY Hot Cocoa Mix or Hot Chocolate Balls.

 Want more fun and festive holiday recipes?
-Try these next:
+Try my cowboy caviar, Christmas cracker toffee, or this pink puppy chow recipe next.

 I hope you love my Homemade Texas Trash Recipe as much as we do!
 It's bold, easy to make, and the ultimate crowd pleaser.
 Perfect severed as a snack or party appetizer.